AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 ![Sample screenshot showing how to authenticate to the destination using SSH key](../../assets/catalog/advertising/liveramp/liveramp-sftp-ssh.png)

-* **[!UICONTROL Username]**: The username for your [!DNL LiveRamp SFTP] storage location.
+* **[!UICONTROL Username]**: The username for your [!DNL LiveRamp - Onboarding] storage location.
-* **[!UICONTROL SSH Key]**: The private [!DNL SSH] key used to log in to your [!DNL LiveRamp SFTP] storage location.
+* **[!UICONTROL SSH Key]**: The private [!DNL SSH] key used to log in to your [!DNL LiveRamp - Onboarding] storage location.
 The private key must be formatted as a [!DNL Base64]-encoded string and must not be password protected.

-    * To connect your [!DNL SSH] key to the [!DNL LiveRamp SFTP] server, you must submit a ticket through [!DNL LiveRamp]'s technical support portal, and provide your public key.
+    * To connect your [!DNL SSH] key to the [!DNL LiveRamp - Onboarding] server, you must submit a ticket through [!DNL LiveRamp]'s technical support portal, and provide your public key.
 See more information in the [LiveRamp documentation](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html#upload-with-an-sftp-client).

 * **[!UICONTROL PGP/GPG encryption key]**: Optionally, you can attach your RSA-formatted public key to add encryption to your exported files.
 If you provide an encryption key, you must also provide an **[!UICONTROL Encryption subkey ID]** in the [destination details](#destination-details) section.
 View an example of a correctly formatted encryption key in the image below.